 At Portland Website Company we have been venturing into new digital marketing territories and have recently completed multiple trials on the geofencing concept.
 Geofencing really is the new horizon in mobile phone-focused marketing and offers some tremendous marketing value versus that of old, traditional media types.
 We have completed various Maine-based geofencing projects for several companies looking to capture their clients in locations that make sense.

-Geofencing targets users based on specific geographical areas, targeting their mobile devices, which in turn follows the user to their desktop/tablet reinforcing the message for up to 90 days (we can change the amount of time the pixel follows the user, as well as cap the amount of times a day they can see it).
+Geofencing targets users based on specific geographical areas, targeting their mobile devices, which in turn follows the user to their desktop/tablet reinforcing the message for up to 90 days (we can change the amount of time the pixel follows the user, as well as cap the number of times a day they can see it).
 This type of advertising typically uses display banner/skyscraper ads or preroll videos.
-Geofencing uses the latitude and longitude of users who opt in on their phone using location-based services.
+Geofencing uses the latitude and longitude of users who opt-in on their phone using location-based services.
 Once they reach the “fence” we’ve defined, they are served an ad on their phone if they use it or the ad will follow them wherever they go online.

-What should I should know about geofencing?
+What should I know about geofencing?

 Listed below are some elements that will be useful in understanding geofencing.

 A: A virtual perimeter targeting customers in physical locations